State & Local Issues

 The National Waste & Recycling Association supports privatization, believing the private sector can provide solid waste services in the most efficient, low cost and environmentally prudent manner.
 We urge local governments that compete with the private sector in providing waste services to account for all of the costs of its service and allow for competition on a level playing field.

-The City Council and Mayor of Toledo, Ohio, agreed to privatize Toledo’s refuse operations in an effort to reduce trash collection costs for the city, bringing privately operated waste services to more than 180,000 households in northwestern Ohio.
+The City Council and Mayor of Toledo, Ohio, agreed to privatize Toledo’s operations in an effort to reduce waste and recycling collection costs for the city, bringing privately operated waste services to more than 180,000 households in northwestern Ohio.
 Toledo’s mayor said the switch to a private hauler would save $2.8 million in the city budget.

 Despite myths suggesting that privatizing solid waste collection and management erodes the quality of these services, the cities with the highest recycling rates in America, Seattle and San Francisco, have fully privatized recycling services.